arthurcjinpa/toll_calculator/README.md

 In this assessment, I have tried to implement a trip toll calculator using Java and Spring framework.

+(Also please take into account that for this assignment I was asked to make extensive comments in the code.
+But I personally agree with uncle Bob and believe that Instead of relying heavily on comments, it's usually better to be focused on writing code that is both correct and easily understandable)

 ## How to run Locally